brege/monitorat/README.md

 While JavaScript uses `standard` and Python uses `ruff` for formatting, YAML is done manually.
 The opinionated `yamlfix` is used via `scripts/yamlfixfix.py ~/.config/monitor@/config.yaml`.

 See `requirements.txt` for dependencies.
-All of these tools are *instrumental* to monitor@.

 ### Adding widgets

 Widgets follow the three-file structure shown at the top of this document: `api.py`, `widget.html`, and `widget.js` in `www/widgets/your-widget/`.

-Register your widget in `www/monitor.py` and add default configuration to `www/config_default.yaml`.
-Reference existing widgets for patterns.
-PRs always welcome.
+Register your widget in `www/monitor.py` and declare presets in `www/config_default.yaml`.
+PRs are always welcome.

 ### Roadmap

+Top three priorities.

+- provide `~/.config/monitor@/widgets/` for user-made widgets
 - add a non-DDNS-based network logger for general users or those using Cloudflare or Tailscale
 - API keys for widgets for aggregating specs from multiple instances monitor@machineA and monitor@machineB viewable in monitor@local, perhaps.